Yandex Cloud

 Autovacuuming does not run at a specific time.
 Instead, it runs when a certain value specified in the settings is reached, for example, when the share of updated or deleted table records becomes equal to the Autovacuum vacuum scale factor.

-As databases are created, LC_CTYPE=C and LC_COLLATE=C are set by default.
-You can't change these settings for the database you create with clusters.
-However, you can create a new database and set the values you need for it.
+The default settings for new databases are LC_CTYPE=C and LC_COLLATE=C. You cannot change these settings for the database created alongside the cluster.
+However, you can create a new database and specify the required values for it.

 Can I change the LC_COLLATE and LC_CTYPE values?Can I change the LC_COLLATE and LC_CTYPE values?

-• Create a new database with the desired settings.
+• Create a new database with the required settings.

 • When calling a function: